sparklabnyc/sparklabnyc.github.io/website.md

 The Bayesian Modeling for Environmental Health Workshop is a two-day intensive course of seminars and hands-on analytical sessions to provide an approachable and practical overview of concepts, techniques, and data analysis methods used in Bayesian modeling with applications in Environmental Health.

-Official SHARP Bayesian Modeling for Environmental Health Workshop [website link](https://www.publichealth.columbia.edu/research/programs/precision-prevention/sharp-training-program/bayesian-modeling).
+Official SHARP Bayesian Modeling for Environmental Health Workshop
+<a href='https://www.publichealth.columbia.edu/research/programs/precision-prevention/sharp-training-program/bayesian-modeling' target="_blank">website link</a>.

+Course <a href='https://github.com/rmp15/sharp_bayesian_environmental_health_2023' target="_blank">GitHub link</a>.

 Photos of previous 2023 edition below: